Western tentiform leafminer (Phyllonorycter elmaella)

 Sampling and thresholds An average of three eggs per leaf is the proposed action threshold.

-A small parasitic wasp, Pnigalio flavipes, provides sufficient control that insecticides may not be required.
+A small parasitic wasp, Pnigalio flavipes, provides sufficient control that insecticides are rarely required.
 Leafminer problems may be induced by loss of biological control due to broad spectrum insecticides.

 Management-chemical control: HOME USE

 Stages 3-4: Prepink & tight cluster sprays

 If required, sprays should be timed after the eggs of a generation have hatched, but before tissue-feeding larvae (the oldest larval stages) are observed.

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.